BlogDraw/BlogDraw/CONTRIBUTING.md

 do_that(9); ?>// Incorrect.
 ```

-- an exception the the above rule can be made when you're only calling one statement.
+- An exception the the above rule can be made when you're only calling one statement.
 Then your PHP code can go on one line.

 ```php
 <p><?php text(); ?></p>